danielholmes/coc-base-analyser/README.md

  - BK Trigger rule further tweaks. should show red for all non-compartment tiles floodfilled from triggered

- - analysis performance, currently too slow
-  - return time taken for analysis and each rule so can inspect
-  - hog cc lure analysis - dont need all external tiles - just need outer coords touching drop boundary
-  - note that first ran rules will be longer since creating wall compartments, etc for first time
-  - try running rules in par if not already
  - change js to use classes and instances rather than global modules

  - clarify AQ range - see iphoto screenshot of greg raid. possibly shown on ppetes war base